In Phoenix, AZ

-When gum surgery is recommended, it might cause feelings of trepidation, but the truth is that it’s a relatively simple, common, and necessary treatment in most cases.
-Gum surgery consists of gum grafting, which is a procedure that can protect your tooth from the impact of gum recession, though it can also be used as a cosmetic treatment.
+When Dr. Trujillo recommends gum surgery, it might cause feelings of fear, but the truth is that it’s a relatively simple, common, and necessary treatment in most cases.
+Gum grafting is a procedure that can protect your tooth or teeth from the effects of gum recession.
+It can also be used as a cosmetic treatment.

 The Gum Grafting Procedure